Our Favorite Trail Running Shoes

 Brooks PureGrit 3 Review

 The Brooks PureGrit 3 ($120) introduced changes resulting in a superb redesign that fulfills the promise that previous models only hinted at.
 I have run two pairs of PureGrit 2’s into the ground.
-While they were solid pairs of shoes, I would never describe them as “great,” especially in comparison to the new PureGrit3.
+While they were solid pairs of trail running shoes, I would never describe them as “great,” especially in comparison to the new PureGrit3.
 This review focuses on updates to the shoe from its previous versions.

 The most obvious redesign to the shoe is on the outsole.
 The new outsole has one of the most aggressive treads I’ve seen on a trail running shoe.
 It’s covered with hexagon-shaped lugs that are made of a gripping rubber that Brooks claims was inspired by rock-climbing shoes.
 Even though the tread is very aggressive, it does not take away from the comfort of the shoe.
 With the aggressive tread and comfortable sole, you’ll be able to run over rugged trails for hours.